snowplow/documentation/docs/understanding-tracking-design/managing-event-specifications/ui/index.md

 1. Select a data product
 2. Click the "Create event" button
-3. A modal will appear, prompting you to enter a name for your event specification and click "Save and continue"
+3. A dialog will appear, prompting you to enter a name for your event specification and click "Save and continue"
 4. Your first event specification will be displayed on the page

 ![Create an Event Specification](images/create-event-specification.png)